jackysiegs/GIO/README.md

 ## This is a fork of the original CIO with the goal of optimizing the code's runtime and providing debugging features.
 I have added other tools such as one that identifies audio devices present on a given computer using pyAudio. ##

+## Updates to fork

+I have swapepd the Whisper Framework with a popular framework called Deepgram which offer many benefits, one being WAY faster transcription of audio files.
+Deepgram also offers the uttility to trasncribe from live online sources using URL.

+Deepgram offers 12,000 minutes or 200 hours of free transciption (which I've been using for this testing) after that pricing starts at $0.0145/min for the enhanced models and $0.0125/min for the base models.
+This framework also allows for the transcription of live web resources via URL.
+Further pricing information can be found here: https://deepgram.com/pricing/

+run $python3 find_microphones.py to find the PyAudio index value of a desried microphone on your machine.

+## Orignal Mission Statement
 The scope of this project is to create a system that can integrate onto a raspberry pi, and recognize the user's speech, store it as a python variable, and repeat the user's speech back to the user.
 The system will also be able to recognize the user's speech and perform a specific action based on the user's speech.

 ## Setup